Religion in Maharashtra: Ceremonies, rituals, and festivals

 Marathi Hindu people dispose their dead by cremation.
 The ashes are gathered in an earthen pitcher and immersed in a river on the third day after death.
 This is a 13-day ritual with the pinda being offered to the dead soul on the 11th and a Śrāddha ceremony followed by a funeral feast on the 13th.
 Cremation is performed according to vedic rites, usually within a day of the individual's death. Śrāddha becomes an annual ritual in which all forefathers of the family who have passed on are remembered.

 Hindu Marathi people celebrate several festivals during the year.
-These include Gudi Padwa, Ram Navami, Hanuman Jayanti, Narali Pournima, Mangala Gaur, Navaratri, Janmashtami, Ganeshotsav, Kojagiri, Diwali, Khandoba Festival (Champa Shashthi), Makar Sankranti, Shivaratri, Holi, RakshaBandhan and Shiv Jayanti.
+These include Gudi Padwa, Rama Navami, Hanuman Jayanti, Narali Pournima, Mangala Gaur, Navaratri, Janmashtami, Ganeshotsav, Kojagiri, Diwali, Khandoba Festival (Champa Shashthi), Makar Sankranti, Shivaratri, Holi, Raksha Bandhan and Shiv Jayanti.
 Most villages in Maharashtra also have a Jatra or Urus in honor of the village deity.
 Most of these festivals are also celebrated by Hindu communities in the state who have origins in other regions of India.